Building a Net Zero Strategy With Carbon Removals

 Set up an ambitious and transparent decarbonisation plan prioritising internal emission reduction

 After a company has adopted a science-based approach, the next step is to set up a decarbonisation plan prioritising internal emission reduction.
-By setting ambitious and transparent reduction targets, organisations commit themselves to go beyond the status quo and make meaningful change.
+By setting ambitious and transparent reduction targets, organisations commit themselves to going beyond the status quo and making meaningful changes.

 Setting reduction objectives involves conducting a thorough audit to identify emission sources and areas for improvement within company operations, supply chain, and infrastructure.
 This involves assessing scope 1, 2, and 3 emission categories.
 By adopting cleaner technologies, reducing energy consumption, and encouraging sustainable practices within the organisation, organisations can quickly work towards reducing their carbon footprint.

 Transparency plays a pivotal role in the success of an organisation’s decarbonisation plan.
 By openly communicating their targets, strategies, and progress, they can build trust with both internal stakeholders and the public.

 Some critics of carbon removals have noted that offsetting emissions using carbon removals could be considered a “license to pollute”, stating that companies could look to buy carbon removal to reach their net zero targets instead of reducing emissions first and then offsetting the emissions that cannot be further reduced.
 However, it’s important to highlight that the general view is that companies should prioritise emission reduction, given that the cost of carbon removal is more expensive than that of emission reduction.
 Therefore, there exists a natural incentive to initially focus on maximising emission reduction efforts before using carbon removals to offset the inherent emissions that cannot be further reduced.